-Other types of angina may cause symptoms even at rest, and medications may or may not ease symptoms.
+Other types of angina may cause symptoms even at rest, and medicine may or may not ease symptoms.

-First, your doctor will do a physical exam and ask about your symptoms and health history.
+First, your doctor will give you a physical exam and ask about your symptoms and health history.

 Before confirming an angina diagnosis, your doctor will decide the cause of your chest pain and rule out a heart attack.
-Because angina is a symptom of heart disease, he or she will look for signs of heart damage.
+Because angina is a symptom of heart disease, your doctor will look for signs of heart damage.

-Your doctor will also diagnose what type of angina — either stable or unstable — you have.
+Your doctor will also diagnose what type of angina you have, either stable or unstable.

-He or she may do certain tests or order imaging scans such as:
+They may give you certain tests or order imaging scans such as: